San Jose Sharks: Dean Lombardi era (1996–2003)

 The 1996–97 season was no better under Al Sims, with the Sharks again finishing last and winning only 27 games.
 Sims was fired after his one season of play.
 Their standing would help them draft Patrick Marleau second overall in the 1997 NHL entry draft.
 The Sharks returned to the playoffs in 1997–98 with goaltender Mike Vernon, whom they acquired from the Red Wings, and new head coach Darryl Sutter.
 They were eliminated by the Dallas Stars in the conference quarterfinals.
 Over the summer, they acquired goaltender Steve Shields, and during the 1998–99 season, San Jose acquired Montreal Canadiens forward Vincent Damphousse.
 However, the Colorado Avalanche defeated them in the conference quarterfinals.
-In an upset on par with the one they had pulled on Detroit six years earlier, the Sharks managed to eliminate the Presidents' Trophy-winning St. Louis Blues by coming back from a 3–1 series deficit to win in seven games.
+In the playoffs, the Sharks eliminated the Presidents' Trophy-winning St. Louis Blues by coming back from a 3–1 series deficit to win in seven games.
 However, the Sharks were defeated in the second round of the playoffs by the Stars.

 Evgeni Nabokov was awarded the Calder Memorial Trophy in the 2000–01 season.

 In 2000–01, Kazakh goaltender Evgeni Nabokov, who was originally drafted in 1994, won the Calder Memorial Trophy as the NHL's best rookie.
-The team also acquired Finnish star forward Teemu Selanne from the Mighty Ducks of Anaheim.
+The team also acquired Finnish star forward Teemu Selänne from the Mighty Ducks of Anaheim.
 In the 2001 playoffs, the St. Louis Blues eliminated the Sharks in six games in the first round.
 In 2001–02, the Sharks won their first Pacific Division title, but they fell to the Avalanche in the second round in seven games.

 Following the 2001–02 season, the Gunds sold the Sharks to a group of local investors headed by team president Greg Jamison.
 The 2002–03 season did not start well for the Sharks as they began 8–12–2–2 and fired Sutter as head coach.
 Ron Wilson was hired as head coach a few days later.
 Near the 2003 NHL trade deadline, captain Owen Nolan was traded to the Toronto Maple Leafs.
 Lombardi's tenure with the team ended with his dismissal on March 18, 2003.
 Doug Wilson was named to the role on May 13.